Q1. What is the SA Live Music Club?

 Q16.
 We are booked in for a SA Live Music Club gig, but the subscription of one of our band members has expired.
 He says he will pay later.
 Can we still perform?

-A. No. If a person is not a paid-up member of the SA Live Music Club, he/she will not be allowed to go on the stage at Club gigs.
-Other members of the band may go on the stage provided they are paid-up Club members.
+A. No. not with that person in the line-up.
+If a person is not a paid-up member of the SA Live Music Club, he/she will not be allowed to go on the stage at Club gigs.
+Other members of the band may go on stage provided they are paid-up Club members.
 The SA Live Music Club takes its members’ rights and responsibilities very seriously.
 If a band attempts to go on stage, knowing they have a non-member or non-financial member amongst them, or the non-financial member attempts to bluff or bully his/her way onto the stage, the Stage Manager or Event Manager will stop the band performing at that event.
 Individuals also leave themselves open to disciplinary action under Sections 4.3 and 29 of the Club’s Constitution.

 Q17.
 Are there any restrictions on Members playing at other, independent gigs?